-To get one thing out of the way, Call of Duty: Advanced Warfare could be seen as the largest evolutionary Call of Duty game since Modern Warfare.
+To get one thing out of the way, Call of Duty Advanced Warfare could be seen as the largest evolutionary Call of Duty game since Modern Warfare.
 However, despite a vastly upgraded/new engine, a new movement system, and being the fastest Call of Duty yet, there are still some flaws.

-So let's start off with the thing most Call of Duty players will go to first; the single player campaign.
-You play as Jack Mitchell, a former marine turned PMC for Atlus, owned by your best friend's father, Jonathan Irons as played by Kevin Spacey.
-After a stint defending South Korea from North Korea, Will Irons, Jonathan Irons' son, is killed and you are left wounded.
+So let's start off with the thing most Call of Duty players will go to first; the single-player campaign.
+You play Jack Mitchell, a former marine turned PMC for Atlus, owned by your best friend's father, Jonathan Irons as played by Kevin Spacey.
+After a stint defending South Korea from North Korea, Will Irons, Jonathan Irons' son, is killed, and you are left wounded.
 After getting back home, Irons asks if you want a second chance, offering a job for his corporation Atlus.
 After this, you globe trot around the world in typical Call of Duty fashion, going pretty much everywhere people in Western Civilization could point to on a map.

 Guns still feel great when you get used to them, and although more guns is always enjoyable, the option to have fewer weapons that you can truly take the time to master could be seen as a smart decision.
 Energy weapons are in the game, and they aren't as overpowered as one might think.
-They offer a balance between the precision assault rifles and the bulky LMGs, and adds more variety to the gameplay.
+They offer a balance between precision assault rifles and bulky LMGs and add more variety to the gameplay.
 You can't play this game as a regular Call of Duty game in normal game modes.
 Unless you are a camper, moving is always important, and the new movement speed makes flanking your best friend.

-This is a non-issue most of the time, but the first time you notice it, you'll probably laugh and then sigh, because with all the motion capture that went into the cutscenes, not a lot went into the faces during gameplay.
+This is a non-issue most of the time, but the first time you notice it, you'll probably laugh and then sigh because, with all the motion capture that went into the cutscenes, not a lot went into the faces during gameplay.
 Another downfall of the game is the sounds.
 While the acting is surprisingly good, especially from Kevin Spacey, the guns we know today, such as the AK-12 and MK14, sound kind of wimpy, even in headphones with bass moderately up.
 They don't sound as intimidating as you would think a Kalashnikov would, and the SMG weapons in the game sound pretty bad too.
 When a gun is shot, it is loud, and Advanced Warfare sadly did not deliver on that.

-As always, Call of Duty is more of a lone wolf's game, but if you do go around the levels by yourself, you'll have to think about flanking opponents, because the movement will not let you just stay shooting.
+As always, Call of Duty is more of a lone wolf's game, but if you do go around the levels by yourself, you'll have to think about flanking opponents because the movement will not let you just stay shooting.
 Leading your targets is a must now.
-The class system is similar to the Pick 10 system from Black Ops 2, but now Pick 13.
-An interesting addition is Exo abilities, such as a shield, cloaking, muted foot prints, or a trophy system, but these are only available for as long as their batteries will permit.
+The class system is similar to the Pick 10 system from Black Ops 2 but now Pick 13.
+An interesting addition is Exo abilities, such as a shield, cloaking, muted footprints, or a trophy system, but these are only available for as long as their batteries will permit.
 They do add a sense of strategy, though, since you can't use them all the time.

-Using your shield to deplete your enemy's magazine in order to shoot back, or activating your trophy system to hold down an objective are new strategies, though they could be exploited in the future.
-The multiplayer is still good, but can be frustrating if you don't take the Exo movement into account.
+Using your shield to deplete your enemy's magazine in order to shoot back or activating your trophy system to hold down an objective are new strategies, though they could be exploited in the future.
+The multiplayer is still good but can be frustrating if you don't take the Exo movement into account.
 There is also a survival mode, as is needed in most Call of Duty games, but it feels a lot like the Modern Warfare 3 survival mode but with Exo abilities.
 While it can be fun for a bit, it's not exceptional...
 At least, not unless you get the zombie pack.
 Then I think we'll be in for a treat.

-In conclusion, Call of Duty: Advanced Warfare is one of the largest evolutionary steps the franchise has taken since CoD 4.
-Similar gameplay, and pulling the best things from previous titles, and coupling them with a new movement system and graphics system was a smart decision, and Sledgehammer Games really gave the franchise a nice spin.
-The sound design is strange for the weapons, the story is cliche, and there is a learning curve compared to the standard point and shoot of other games in the franchise.
+In conclusion, Call of Duty Advanced Warfare is one of the largest evolutionary steps the franchise has taken since CoD 4.
+Similar gameplay, pulling the best things from previous titles, and coupling them with a new movement system and graphics system was a smart decision, and Sledgehammer Games really gave the franchise a nice spin.
+The sound design is strange for the weapons, the story is cliche, and there is a learning curve compared to the standard point-and-shoot of other games in the franchise.
 So who is the game for?